 Sometimes disasters make you sincere.
 They force you to face who you really are and what you really want.
 If you’re living out of alignment with what your soul wishes to experience, this is your chance to find yourself at a deeper level.

-Keep practising, however hard it feels
+Keep practicing, however hard it feels

 It’s easy for me to write about relaxing, unconditional love, and aligning with the light but I know all too well how hard it is to do it.
 One of the things I discovered over and over again is that it doesn’t seem to be important that you’re good at any of those.
 Sometimes people feel bad because I tell them to relax and they can’t.
 It doesn’t matter.
 What matters is that you give it a go.
 You want to relax.
 You understand that it’s the right direction and that being tense isn’t the answer even if it’s your current state.
 At a certain point it will pay off.
-So keep practising.
+So keep practicing.

 Don’t expect to be able to do it all on your own